beakerbrowser/pauls-dat-api2/README.md

  - `data` Data to write (string|Buffer).
  - `opts`.
 Options (object|string).
 If a string, will act as `opts.encoding`.
  - `opts.encoding` Desired file encoding (string).
 May be 'binary', 'utf8', 'hex', or 'base64'.
 Default 'utf8' if `data` is a string, 'binary' if `data` is a Buffer.
+ - `opts.ensureParent` If true, will create the parent folder if it does not exist.
  - Throws ArchiveNotWritableError, InvalidPathError, EntryAlreadyExistsError, ParentFolderDoesntExistError, InvalidEncodingError.

 ```js